 The same applies to your design, by the way.
 Use your brand colors but stick to a consistent and simple pitch presentation design that isn't cluttered, or else you'll distract your audience.
 Remember that you need a professional look that aligns with your startup branding.
 And the best part is that you don't necessarily need to opt for intricate templates or fancy tools to create a pitch deck.

 It makes sense not to overlook data visualization as you create a pitch deck.
 I.e., to help the deck serve its purpose, the slides should include visual aids that illustrate the points being made and provide context to the information.

 Use simple charts, bars, graphs, timelines, or sketches to support what you are saying.
 But don't overwhelm the panel by including too much information.
 Again, restrain yourself to the bare minimum in this respect when you're in two minds about how to create a startup pitch deck that'll be appealing and meet expectations.

 You'll likely present your pitch deck multiple times to various people.
 Therefore, to avoid misunderstandings, ensure that the information you show in the deck is relevant and fresh.
-Pay special attention to the numbers, statistics, and other data that can change over time.
+Pay special attention to the numbers, statistics, and other data that can change in various startup development phases or over time.

 What Do You Follow Up a Pitch Deck With?

 As previously mentioned in our pitch deck guide, pitch decks can be considered collateral materials that are needed to provide the highlights and arouse interest.
 That is, they don't include detailed, in-depth reports, yet they can serve as an instrument that can get investors interested in requesting this extra information.
 Not to mention that later on they will likely initiate a technical due diligence audit if they seriously consider your offer.